Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Big Thumb Sculpture, Olympic Park, Seoul, South Korea: A striking and large-scale sculpture of a human thumb, prominently displayed in Olympic Park.
 The realistic details of the thumb, including its texture and nail, create a surreal and imposing presence in the open space.
 The sculpture stands on a small grassy mound, surrounded by a simple rope barrier, with trees and pathways visible in the background under a partly cloudy sky.

-At the west end is also the Flag Plaza and World Peace Gate where you’ll see the flags of countries that participated in the 1988 Summer Olympic Games.
+At the west end is the Flag Plaza and World Peace Gate where you’ll see the flags of countries that participated in the 1988 Summer Olympic Games.

 6. Seokchon Lake Park